-Water damaged carpet can be amongst the most frustrating experiences for homeowners and businesses alike.
-If you have a leaking roof, burst pipes, overflowing drains or backed up sewerage pipes, the devastation to your carpets can be costly.
+Water damaged carpet is amongst the most frustrating experiences for homeowners and businesses alike.
+If your roof is leaking or bursting pipes, overflowing drains or backed up sewerage pipes.
+Then devastation to your carpets can be costly.

 Clean, Grey and Black Water Damage

-The process to deal with flooding events depends on the type of water that has impacted your property.
-If the water is considered clean water and does not pose health risks then quick extraction, drying and cleaning will be relatively easy for your carpet cleaning professional.
+The process to deal with flooding events depending on the type of water that has impacted your property.
+If the water is considered clean water and does not pose health risks.
+Then quick extraction, drying and cleaning will be relatively easy for your carpet cleaning professional.

-If the water is from a faulty dishwasher or washing machine, this grey water is not entirely clean, may contain some chemicals and could pose some risk to the colour of your flooring and the longevity of the carpets.
+If the water is from a faulty dishwasher or washing machine, this greywater is not entirely clear.
+As it may contain some chemicals and pose risk to the colour of your flooring and longevity of carpets.

-The most devastating type of flooding results from ‘black water’; this is highly contaminated water such as sewage, and in the majority of cases, you will need to replace your carpets entirely.
+The most devastating type of flooding results from ‘black water’; this is highly contaminated.
+Such as sewage, and in the majority of cases, you will need to replace your carpets entirely.

-To expertly restore and preserve expensive flooring and upholstered furniture that has been exposed to water damage, the damage must be attended to immediately.
-Mould will commence its attack on a wet carpet within 24 – 48 hours – or even less for hot, humid climates like Queensland.
+To expertly restore and preserve expensive flooring and upholstered furniture that has been exposed to water damage.
+The damage must be attended to immediately.
+Mould will commence its attack on a wet carpet within 24 – 48 hours.
+Sometimes even less for hot, humid climates like Queensland.

-Mould can cause serious respiratory problems, so it is important to ensure mould does not have the opportunity to take hold.
+Mould can cause serious respiratory problems.
+Hence, it is important to ensure mould does not have the opportunity to take hold.

 Preventing mould growth following water damage to your carpet and upholstery: